 Dr. Erichsen provides therapeutic services primarily to children, adolescents, and their families.
 He addresses a wide range of concerns including anxiety, depression, ADHD, oppositional/disruptive behaviors, managing life transitions, and school-related issues.
 Cognitive-behavioral therapy, solution-focused therapy, and mindfulness/acceptance strategies play roles in his work depending on the needs of the client.
 He is also knowledgeable about consultation with schools and the IEP/504 process.

 Dr. Erichsen earned his masters and doctoral degrees from Indiana University’s School Psychology program, with a doctoral minor in Counseling Psychology.
 He previously studied religion and psychology at Whitman College.
 Dr. Erichsen has experience in schools, community mental health, and residential treatment settings.
 His internship at the Integrated Behavioral Health Consortium of Indiana included additional experience treating clients of all ages in a medical setting.
 Dr. Erichsen holds both psychologist licensure in Maryland and national certification in school psychology.

 Joan M. Raznick, M.A.

 Ms. Raznick received her graduate degree in Business Management from Notre Dame University of Maryland.
 Her undergraduate degree in Marketing was obtained at Louisiana State University in Baton Rouge, Louisiana.
-Shortly after her move from Louisiana to Maryland she accepted the position of Executive Director of the Frederick Builders Association.
 Prior to joining Carroll Counseling, Ms. Raznick worked in marketing for Hospice of Baltimore and in business management for Carroll Hospice.